ivanpierre/lt-theme-kilroysoft/README.md

 - bracket \(\[\{\}\]\)
 - keyword (special forms and macros thereof)

-Seems to be a bug on the quote management (perhaps my FR-ch keyboard) so test for atoms are reported.

 ## I dive in the code...

 Ok, To apply correctly the various languages you have to read in the .lightable/js/lib/mode/ directory where are the